Fayz2/FayzUI/README.md

 4. Start WoW, login a character and when prompted complete the initial ElvUI setup wizard.
 5. Type /elvui and navigate to profiles and import the string I've included in elvprofile.txt
 6. Reload your UI with the /rl command.
 7. Adjust UI scale in ElvUI settings and resize things as needed.
-This UI natively supports 1440p so 1080p users will need do some light tinkering so treat my profile as a template!
+This UI natively supports 1440p so 1080p users will need to do some light tinkering so treat my profile as a template!

 ## Addon Commands